rjhunjhunwala/Exceptional/README.md

 This project strives to build a programming language (and software derived from it) which is truly exceptional, by ensuring an "Exception" is the only form of conditional control structure!
 ## Specifications

-The language is a statically typed, strongly enforced, can be formally specified as follows.
+The language is a statically typed, strongly enforced language.
+It can be formally specified as follows on this page.
 The reference implementation, is a transpiler, written in Python, which transpiles Exceptional code into Java.

 The bigger the tech-stack, the more exceptional the code.
 Using Exceptional allows you to interact with three languages at once (four, if you count JVM byte-code)